How do we find true JOY in living a life that would please God?

 These words of warning from three apostles induce us to watch and pray.

 Revelation 22:11 says, “He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.”

 GOD allows experiences to manifest the heart attitude of every child of GOD.
 It is for us to follow Christian principles in each experience, and thus “be righteous still, and … holy still.”

 Revelation 1:12‑15 pictures the “feet” members of the body of Christ as “fine copper.”
 The Apostle John saw the “Son of Man” (Jesus) clothed with a garment down to the feet, but saw the bright shining feet, suggesting the character of God’s people.

 Copper represents perfect or justified human nature.
 This copper appeared “as if they burned in a furnace” (Revelation 1:15).
 It calls to mind the prophecy of Malachi 4:1, “The day … shall burn as an oven.”
 In a prophetic sense, we have been in that day since the return of Christ (his invisible presence, Parousia) in 1874.
 Thus “the time is come that judgment must begin at the house of God” (1 Peter 4:17).

-As Jude suggests, we are not surprising if there be murmurers, seeking more or less to have their own will confirmed.
+As Jude suggests, we are not to be surprised if there be murmurers, seeking more or less to have their own will confirmed.
 Could this include us also?!